tagproDAD/GLTP/TODO/README.md

 - [ ] Auto generated new maps
 - [ ] Button to spawn a new group with a new bot
 - [ ] https://www.speedrun.com/TagPro
+- [ ] launch SB army for afk maps (donger kong, afk buddy, minigolf)

 ---

 ## 🐛 Known Bugs

-- [ ] Login form sometimes submits twice on mobile
+- [ ] tagpro bug 2 games get created when launched from group
-- [ ] Image uploads occasionally fail in Safari
+- [ ] clicking launch group from website logs user out
-- [ ] Modal background click not dismissing as expected

----

-## 📌 Notes

-- Prioritize accessibility (a11y) improvements after MVP

 ---